 What we are looking for:

-- have completed at least two years of professional training (not including introductory courses)
+- have completed at least two years of professional counselling or psychotherapeutic training (not including introductory courses)

 - be prepared to engage in short-term work

 - have a particular interest in counselling in a Higher Education setting

 - have studied at degree level, either as part of the course or as previous degree, owing to the nature of the HE context and presenting issues.

 - be able to organise effectively and fulfil the administrative requirements of the placement role

 - have the ability and willingness to work within a team.

 We welcome applications from a wide range of backgrounds and communities

 Please note that applications are now closed for the academic year 2023/2024.

 Please check with your training provider or this webpage in February 2024 for placements in the academic year 2024/2025.